 - Federal Trade Commission (FTC) – Enforces the FCRA.

-Pro tip: Educate yourself state laws for the states in which you employ people, and be sure to utilize a company that adheres to all state, federal, FCRA and EEOC guidelines.
+Pro tip: Educate yourself on state laws for the states in which you employ people, and be sure to utilize a company that adheres to all state, federal, FCRA and EEOC guidelines.

 Considering the numerous costly results of not taking precautionary measures, the decision to implement a new workplace policy of conducting background checks on 100% of job applicants seems negligible.
 We urge you to consider this added layer of protection for your business and the people in it.
-Contact us for more information on our pre-employment, drug testing and tenant screening services, all of which can be managed online!
+Contact us for more information on our pre-employment, drug testing, and tenant screening services, all of which can be managed online!